 • Our language experts have created a natural language learning experience for practicing Turkish grammar by building real-life sentences anchored in practical situations.

-• You can practice grammar by ordering food in a restaurant, having casual conversations with native speakers about your day, or exploring ways to talk about the books you read.
+• You can practice grammar by ordering food in a restaurant, having casual conversations with fluent speakers about your day, or exploring ways to talk about the books you read.

 • These grammar exercises are created around certain themes to make your learning more effective and engaging.